 Lead-scoring models can be faulty.
 Leads may be routed to the wrong person.
-Sales may not follow up in a timely manner.
+Sales may not follow-up in a timely manner.
 All of these contribute to a leaky Sales and Marketing funnel and can be addressed by following the recommendations outlined thus far, by paying careful attention to the issue, and through dedicated resource alignment.

-"Marketing and Sales have the same goal: both teams want to convert website visitors and others leads into paying customers in order to boost revenue."
 One additional tactic to consider is implementing automated lead engagement, which addresses all of these issues.
 With automated lead engagement, your organization will never lose a lead.

-An automated lead engagement system automatically engages with prospects as they come in through the top of the funnel and seamlessly passes them to the Sales team when appropriate-all through the power of artificial intelligence (Al).
-Even better, when numerous stakeholders are associated with a single decision-making process, Al can nurture each member of that demand unit or committee at the appropriate pace to get everyone on the same page at the same time.
+An automated lead engagement system automatically engages with prospects as they come in through the top of the funnel and seamlessly passes them to the Sales team when appropriate-all through the power of artificial intelligence (AI).
+Even better, when numerous stakeholders are associated with a single decision-making process, AI can nurture each member of that demand unit or committee at the appropriate pace to get everyone on the same page at the same time.